 3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

-An athletic young woman wearing a red tank top and black pants is performing a smith machine back workout called the stiff legged deadlift in a gym with a sun's glare in the background.
+An athletic young woman in a red tank top and black pants performs the stiff-legged deadlift on a smith machine at a gym, illuminated by the sun's glare in the background.

 For every exercise listed below, a full guide on the benefits and a how to tutorial is provided to be 100% sure the exercise is performed correctly.
 And if you’re already familiar with each exercise, a full workout plan is listed for easy reference in the gym.